CNL Wiki

 • Set this value to 1 for free recall to occur at the beginning of the memory test.

-• After selecting “24 S06E01 vs S06E02” this is set to 1.
-Set it to 0 if you ran free recall with the showmovie code.
+• Only set to 0 if you ran free recall with the showmovie code.

 • Do recognition memory test?